 The health benefits of whole grains go beyond fibre.
-Whole grains contain a package of nutrients including vitamins, minerals, fibre and hundreds of phytochemicals, natural compounds that have health benefits.
+Whole grains contain a package of nutrients including vitamins, minerals, fibre and hundreds of protective phytochemicals.
 The individual components of whole grains are thought to work together to guard against disease.

-Research show that eating oats, oat bran and oatmeal helps lower elevated blood cholesterol level thanks to a special type of soluble fibre they contain called beta-glucan.
-The soluble fibre in oats also helps stabilize blood sugar levels by reducing spikes and dips, especially in people wth type 2 diabetes.
+Oat bran and oatmeal helps lower elevated blood cholesterol level thanks to a special type of soluble fibre they contain called beta-glucan.
+The soluble fibre in oats also helps stabilize blood sugar levels by reducing spikes and dips.
 Large flake and steel-cut oats (see below) are low glycemic foods, meaning they're slowly digested and gradually released as sugar into the bloodstream.

 In addition to their high soluble fibre content, oats are also a good source of vitamin B1 (thiamin), vitamin B2 (riboflavin), vitamin E, iron, magnesium and selenium.